NirojBhattarai/mastering-html-css/README.md

-# Mastering HTML
+# Mastering HTML and CSS

-**Deep-Diving into HTML** and grasping the core concepts and functionalities of this powerful markup language.
-While HTML itself isn't that complex, we will explore both basic and advanced concepts to solidify our understanding.
+**Deep-Diving into HTML and CSS** and grasping the core concepts and functionalities of this powerful markup language and Style Sheet Language.
+While HTML and CSS itself isn't that complex, we will explore both basic and advanced concepts to solidify our understanding.

 ## HTML: HyperText Markup Language